nmattia/nmattia.com/posts/2018-08-21-cio-cached-http-requests-jupyter.md

 ---
 title: "cio: cached HTTP requests for a smooth Jupyter experience!"
+description: "Introduction of a small Haskell library for caching HTTP requests"
 ---

 This library provides a thin wrapper around the